lunacookies/dotfiles-old/README.md

 # My dotfiles

 These are my dotfiles.
-They are managed through a combination of `stow` and a small bash script (`stow.sh`).
+They are managed through a small bash script (`link.sh`).

 ## A word of warning